 High Performances Humanoid Robot

 Thanks to the Actanthrope Project and the INS2I CNRS the Gepetto Team has been able to specify a humanoid robot aiming at high performance motions.
 PAL-Robotics won the bid on this challenging task and delivered the first robot of the TALOS series.
+Since end of 2016, with my colleagues, I have been able to show several interesting new scientific development on this humanoid robot.

 Bio sketch